Jin Kazama: Main Tekken series

 Jin appears in Tekken 7 as a sub-boss, replacing Heihachi if the right conditions are met.
 However, in the updated arcade version, and the console ports, he is no longer a sub-boss.
 In the Story Mode, a weak Jin loses control of his Devil Gene again and starts causing a rampage.
 While in his weakened state, Jin wanders in the Middle East until Lars rescues him.
 Following his recovery, Jin joins forces with Lars to bring the world back to order and kill Kazuya.
 Playing as Devil Jin results in an encounter with Hwoarang, but the battle is interrupted by multiple enemies.

 In Tekken 8, Jin is first seen on a motorcycle confronting Kazuya in an organized ambush alongside Lee and Lars.
 He challenges him to a battle, with both assuming their devil forms, but Jin is defeated by Kazuya, causing the mission to end in failure.
 After recovering, he loses the Devil's power but still participates in Kazuya's tournaments.
 During the qualifiers, he meets Reina, a student from the Mishima Polytechnic and a fellow competitor.
 On her request, he agrees to let her aid him in his fight against Kazuya.
 In the finals, Jin fights and defeats Leroy Smith.
-The tournament is interrupted in between when Kazuya who reveals that the tournament was created as set-up to absorbs Azazel and transforms into a true Devil.
+The tournament is interrupted in between when Kazuya reveals that the tournament was created as a set-up to absorb Azazel and transforms into a true Devil.
 Jin and a few other fighters, including Xiaoyu, escape to Yakushima, returning home after 7 years.
 Believing he may be able to regain his powers at the point of his origin, he visits the Kazama Sanctum.
 After a prolonged battle, Jin finally accepts his Devil side and his past, regaining his powers, and fights Kazuya.
 In the middle of their battle, Jin awakens his Angel form, Angel Jin (エンジェル仁, Enjeru Jin), after seeing visions of his mother.
 The two fight all the way to outer space and the resulting clash from both sides leads to the removal of their Genes and also erases Azazel's existences.
 Jin and Kazuya, now regular humans, continue their battle, with Jin finally managing to defeat his father in the end.
 In the downloadable content, Jin makes peace with Eddy Gordo during early events of the game.
 In an alternative arcade mode ending, Jin reunites with Jun.